NVTraverse: In NVRAM Data Structures, the Destination is More Important than the Journey: Experimental Evaluation

 On all the data structures, we use a uniform random key from a range $0,..,r-1$.
 We start by prefilling the data structure with $r/2$ keys.
 Keys and values are both 8 bytes.
 Unless indicated otherwise, all experiments use an insert-delete-lookup percentage of 10-10-80.
 For all data structures, we measured different read distributions, covering workloads A, B and C of the standard YCSB~\cite{YCSB10}.

 For volatile data structures, memory management was handled with ssmem ~\citep{David15}, that has an epoch-based garbage collection and an object-based memory allocator.
 Allocators are thread-local, causing threads to communicate very little.
 For the durable versions, we used a durable variant of the same memory management scheme~\citep{Zuriel19}.
+The code for these implementations is publicly available in GitHub at https://github.com/michalfman/NVTraverse.